 They found that those who additionally had significant noise exposure were more likely to have hearing loss.
 But the opioid use stood out as a potential contributing factor.
 Other studies support these findings.

-While more controlled, double-blinded, replicated and peer-reviewed studies are needed to confirm how opioids cause hearing loss, researchers and audiologists agree that opioids, taken as prescribed, can cause severe hearing loss.
+While more controlled, double-blinded, replicated, and peer-reviewed studies are needed to confirm how opioids cause hearing loss, researchers and hearing specialists agree that opioids, taken as prescribed, can cause severe hearing loss.

 How Opioids May Cause Hearing Loss